SutariH/hotwalk/README.md

 ## Privacy

-Hot Walk only requests read access to your step count data through HealthKit.
+Hot Girl Steps only requests read access to your step count data through HealthKit.
 No data is stored or transmitted outside of your device.